tubemogul/puppet-aptly/README.markdown

  * Puppet 3.7 on Ubuntu 14.04 (trusty)

-It doesn't use the hiera automatic lookup functionnality of Puppet 3 to be compatible with Puppet 2.7 (not fully tested against it tho).
+The spec tests pass against puppet 3.{2,3,4,5,6,7} including the future parser.

+We had to drop the compatibility with Puppet 2.7 as we are using puppetlabs/apt module version >= 2.x which is not compatible with this version of Puppet.

 ## Module Description